IgnatovDan/stylelint-bem-newbie/rules/absolute-has-two-dimensions/README.md

 # bem-newbie/absolute-has-two-dimensions

-Disallow a missing dimensions to declare position when `position: absolute` is used:
+Disallow missing dimensions when `position: absolute` is used:

 ```css
 a { position: absolute; top: 0; left: 0;}